PostHog/posthog.com/contents/tutorials/django-analytics.md

 Django is a popular Python web framework.
 It’s used by thousands of teams and developers around the world, including PostHog, to build apps, websites, APIs, and more.

 In this tutorial, we go from nothing to a full Django app with all of the PostHog tools setup.
-These include autocapture, session recordings, custom event capture, connecting frontend and backend user identification, and feature flags.
+These include [autocapture](/docs/integrate/client/js#autocapture), [session recordings](/manual/recordings), custom event capture, connecting frontend and backend user identification, and [feature flags](/manual/feature-flags).

-To skip the basic Django app setup and go straight to the PostHog setup, [click here](#3-adding-posthog).
+> Already know how to setup a Django app?
+[Skip the app setup and go straight to the PostHog setup](#3-adding-posthog).

 ## 1. Setting up a basic Django app